Mantas-2155X/AI_ExtraGirls/README.md

 **WARNING**
 * When adding new girls in the girl selection menu, it is recommended to only create 4 or less at a time because the game can't keep up has trouble reloading them.

-To fix a save for usage without this plugin:
+**If you want to remove the plugin**, to fix a save for usage without this plugin:
 * Set girls count to default (4), restart.
 * Open settings menu (to fix system.xml),
 * Load in the game and save (to fix WorldData).